-The Distributed Switch Architecture is a subsystem which was primarily designed to support Marvell Ethernet switches (MV88E6xxx, a.k.a Linkstreet product line) using Linux, but has since evolved to support other vendors as well.
+The Distributed Switch Architecture subsystem was primarily designed to support Marvell Ethernet switches (MV88E6xxx, a.k.a.
+Link Street product line) using Linux, but has since evolved to support other vendors as well.

 The original philosophy behind this design was to be able to use unmodified Linux tools such as bridge, iproute2, ifconfig to work transparently whether they configured/queried a switch port network device or a regular network device.

-An Ethernet switch is typically comprised of multiple front-panel ports, and one or more CPU or management port.
+An Ethernet switch typically comprises multiple front-panel ports and one or more CPU or management ports.
 The DSA subsystem currently relies on the presence of a management port connected to an Ethernet controller capable of receiving Ethernet frames from the switch.
-This is a very common setup for all kinds of Ethernet switches found in Small Home and Office products: routers, gateways, or even top-of-the rack switches.
-This host Ethernet controller will be later referred to as “master” and “cpu” in DSA terminology and code.
+This is a very common setup for all kinds of Ethernet switches found in Small Home and Office products: routers, gateways, or even top-of-rack switches.
+This host Ethernet controller will be later referred to as "conduit" and "cpu" in DSA terminology and code.

 The D in DSA stands for Distributed, because the subsystem has been designed with the ability to configure and manage cascaded switches on top of each other using upstream and downstream Ethernet links between switches.
 These specific ports are referred to as "dsa" ports in DSA terminology and code.
 A collection of multiple switches connected to each other is called a "switch tree".

-For each front-panel port, DSA will create specialized network devices which are used as controlling and data-flowing endpoints for use by the Linux networking stack.
-These specialized network interfaces are referred to as “slave” network interfaces in DSA terminology and code.
+For each front-panel port, DSA creates specialized network devices which are used as controlling and data-flowing endpoints for use by the Linux networking stack.
+These specialized network interfaces are referred to as "user" network interfaces in DSA terminology and code.

-The ideal case for using DSA is when an Ethernet switch supports a “switch tag” which is a hardware feature making the switch insert a specific tag for each Ethernet frames it received to/from specific ports to help the management interface figure out:
+The ideal case for using DSA is when an Ethernet switch supports a "switch tag" which is a hardware feature making the switch insert a specific tag for each Ethernet frame it receives to/from specific ports to help the management interface figure out: